+MUS:4250 COMPOSITION: ELECTRONIC MEDIA I

+Fall 2016

-Composition: Electronic Media I Fall 2014 Basic Microphone Theory
+Basic Microphone Theory

-- 1. Much like an ear drum, microphones contain diaphragms which react to fluctuations in air pressure.
+- 1. Much like an eardrum, microphones contain diaphragms that react to fluctuations in air pressure.
 The motion of the diaphragm is then converted into an electrical waveform.
 This electrical waveform is an analog (copy) of the original. - 2.
 Generally, a microphone will fall under one of two types: dynamic or condenser.
 Dynamic microphones require no external power to work.
 However, condenser microphones contain capacitors, which require electrical power. - 3.
 Dynamic microphones also fall under two general types: moving coil, and ribbon. - a.
 Moving coil microphones contain a diaphragm that is attached to a coil of wire.
 This coil sits inside a magnet, and when the diaphragm moves, the coil moves within the magnetic filed.
 The motion creates an electric current, which is a proportional representation of the originating waveform.